A Few Things to Remember

 - If the property is sold later in the year, it is possible the new owner is responsible for the payment of property tax.
 Documents signed at the sale closing indicate who must pay the taxes.

 - The Tax Commissioner does not prorate taxes between buyer and seller.
 This should be handled at the closing as well.

 - If the taxes for the year in which the property was sold go unpaid, a tax lien is issued against the property.
-The tax lien will also be filed in the name of the January 1 owner, unless the January 1 owner provides the Tax Commissioner with proof of the sale of the property (warranty deed) and proof of the transfer of the tax liability (closing papers or contract) within 90 days of the tax payment due date.
+It will be filed in the name of the January 1 owner unless the January 1 owner provides the Tax Commissioner with proof of the transfer of tax liability.

-- If proof of the transfer of property and tax liability is provided within 90 days of the tax payment due date, the tax lien will be filed in the name of the new owner.
+- If proof of the transfer of tax liability is provided within 90 days of the tax payment due date, the tax lien will be filed in the name of the new owner.